octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 One cycle corresponds to 4096 blocks (≈ 2.8 days).

 ##### Cycles, rewards and fees
-It takes seven (7) cycles to accumulate rewards.
-It then takes another five (5) cycles before the delegation service receives them and can transfer those rewards.
+It takes 7 cycles to accumulate rewards.
+It then takes another 5 cycles before the delegation service receives them and can transfer those rewards.
 Finally, the tokens are frozen for several weeks.
-More details in chapter "[*Economics and Rewards*](https://opentezos.com/tezos-basics/economics-and-rewards)"
+More details in chapter "[*Economics and Rewards*](/tezos-basics/economics-and-rewards)"

 #### Roll selection
 At each cycle, a random seed is created.
-A pseudo-random number generator uses the seed to generate the priority list based on a snapshot of existing rolls two (2) cycles ago.
+A pseudo-random number generator uses the seed to generate the priority list based on a snapshot of existing rolls 2 cycles ago.

 ##### The rolls snapshots
 Every 256 blocks, the system creates snapshots of **owned** rolls.